robertarles/sauceutil/README.md

 ```

-### Command line example with `-o` formatting.
-Note the field names are from the JSON in the previous example
+### Command line example with `-o` formatting

+Note the field names passed to the -o arg are from the JSON in the previous example.

 ``` bash
 $ sauceutil jobs -m 5 -o "id,passed,status,owner"